raulfloresp/Mexico-COVID-19/README.md

 - ```IRAG_Test```: is the total number of samples from random patients(°°°) whose sample was tested for SARS-CoV-2.
 (Reported in the CTD from February 25 onwards, announced on February 23.)
 - ```Tested_total```: is the total number of tests done in the country, according to official data.
 (Sum of the ```Pos```, ```Susp_rep```, ```Neg_rep``` and ```IRAG_Test``` columns.)
 - ```Recovered```: is the total number of confirmed recovered cases in the country.
 (Sum of the ```EDO_R``` columns.)
+No exact number of recovered patients has been reported from March 23 onwards.
 - ```Deceased```: is the total number of confirmed deceased cases in the country.
 (Sum of the ```EDO_D``` columns.)

 (°) A confirmed case consists in a patient whose sample tested positive for SARS-CoV-2.
 (It isn't fully clear in the official data if these numbers contain asymptomatic carriers (*portadores*) mentioned in the CTD.
 The increase in the numbers (and that the first carrier was listed in the official case list) suggests the numbers do reflect the mentioned carriers.)